Estimated reading time: 8 minutes

 While there are some common denominators between pathways for those who want to switch careers, the process is in no way black and white.

-Everyone who wants to make the transition comes from different backgrounds.
+Everyone who wants to make the transition comes from different background.
 If you’re switching from teaching high school science to becoming a chemist, that’s a much different transition than someone who’s currently in accounting but wants to move into the arts.

 These different situations, of course, mean that these career-changers will need to take different paths from one another.
 As we discussed, people of all ages change careers.
 This, too, will impact the path you take.